andretkachenko/sofle-zmk-config/readme.md

 ## Issues when using with RDP/Gnome
 It happened to me when I was using RDP, but people say they face the same issue on Gnome.

 What happens - when you use some of the ZMK keys (in my case, `(` and `)`), there is a 50/50 chance of getting either the bracket or a number.
 It seems that while you expect it to be a symbol you type, it is actually interpreted by the ZMK to be `Shift+9` and `Shift+0` respectively.
 And while in the RDP/Gnome environment, sometimes these modifiers are "lost" in the process.

 There's [an issue for that](https://github.com/zmkfirmware/zmk/issues/759) in the ZMK repo.

 # Technical info for those, who want to make their own config
 ## Splitting keymap to multiple files
 Not many resources provide explicit information on how it is supposed to work.
 Some nuggets of information are scattered here and there.
 But most parts I had to deduce through trial and error.
-This is a log of my findings - maybe I'll share it with the public later on to help some newcomers who try to do that after me.
+This is a log of my findings, shared in this readme as-is.

 ### File types
 For Devicetree (which is the name of the C-preprocessor syntax used in `*.keymap` files), there are several used file extensions: